DraconDev/tiles/plan.md

 when we click on col headers we should order the files by that columnin asc or desc order, this is a toggle

 incorrect file sizes are displayed

+be able to click on the tabs we open